-- Click the Windows Vista Start button → Control Panel → Hardware and Sound → Phone and Modem Options → Modems. - 2 Click the COM port for your modem→ Properties→ Diagnostics→ Query Modem to verify that the modem is communicating with Windows.
+- Click Start ⊕→ Control Panel→ Hardware and Sound→ Phone and Modem Options→ Modems. - 2 Click the COM port for your modem→ Properties → Diagnostics→ Query Modem to verify that the modem is communicating with Windows.

 If all commands receive responses, the modem is operating properly.